• recipes

 Black Rice Tagliatelle with Prawns and Broccoli

-Pasta from the famous Venus rice, fine prawns and a sauce with saffron and broccoli.
-This dish is a homage to the colours of many Italian islands, to the gifts of the earth and the sea and a homage to love.
-Why love?
-Because black rice and saffron are said to be aphrodisiacs.
+Pasta made from the famous Venus rice, tender prawns, and a saffron and broccoli sauce-this dish is a tribute to the vibrant palette of Italy's islands, a celebration of the earth and the sea, and a nod to love itself.
+After all, both black rice and saffron have long been known for their aphrodisiac qualities.

 jump to recipe

-Gamberi rossi – the treasure of the sea
+Gamberi Rossi - The Treasures of the Sea

 📖 Recipe